NeonN3mesis/AutoGPTReddit/README.md

 Reddit API integrations using PRAW

 ### Available Functions
-- get_posts_from_subreddit
-- get_comments_on_post
-- submit_post
-- submit_comment_on_post
-- reply_to_comment
-- search_reddit
-- upvote
-- downvote
-- search_reddit_user
+These have changed.
+List coming soon.
+Delay fuction is being refactored.
+Coming soon.

 ### How to use a plugin

 1. **Clone the plugin repo** into the Auto-GPT's plugins folder.

-   Download this repository as a .zip file, copy it to ./plugins/, and rename it to AutoGPTReddit.zip.

-   #### To download it directly from your Auto-GPT directory, you can run this command on Linux or MacOS:
-    ```
-    curl -o ./plugins/AutoGPTReddit.zip https://github.com/NeonN3mesis/AutoGPTReddit/archive/refs/heads/master.zip
-    ```

-    #### In PowerShell:
-    ```
-    Invoke-WebRequest -Uri "https://github.com/NeonN3mesis/AutoGPTReddit/archive/refs/heads/master.zip" -OutFile "./plugins/AutoGPTReddit.zip"
-    ```
-3. **Update your plugins_config.yaml file** to enable the plugin.
+2. **Update your plugins_config.yaml file** to enable the plugin.
 If you skip this step, the plugin won't be loaded.

    ```shell
    AutoGPTReddit:
      config: {}
      enabled: true
    ```
-4. **Add Reddit API Credentials to your .env**:
+3. **Add Reddit API Credentials to your .env**:

    ```shell
    ################################################################################